dtamayo/reboundx/doc/effects.rst

 ======================= ===============================================

 This adds precession from the tidal interactions between the particles in the simulation and the central body, both from tides raised on the primary and on the other bodies.
 In all cases, we need to set masses for all the particles that will feel these tidal forces.
-After that, we can choose to include tides raised on the primary, on the "planets", or both, by setting the respective bodies' physical radii and k2 tidal parameter.
+After that, we can choose to include tides raised on the primary, on the "planets", or both, by setting the respective bodies' R_tides (physical radius) and k1 (apsidal motion constant, half the tidal Love number).
-The radii should be set directly (particle.r) and not as a parameter (see examples).
 You can specify the primary with a "primary" flag.
 If not set, the primary will default to the particle at the 0 index in the particles array.